pcmichaud/micro/source/intro_en.rst

 **Higher Order Approximations**

-We can compute higher order derivatives.
+We can compute higher-order derivatives.
 The second derivative is the first derivative of the first derivative, etc. If these higher-order derivatives are not zero, we can improve the approximation of the function for small perturbations.

 We denote :math:`f'(x), f''(x)` or :math:`\frac{d f}{d x},\frac{d}{d x}(\frac{d f}{d x}) = \frac{d^2 f}{d x^2}` the second derivative of a function.
 In this course, you will not need to go above second derivatives.